gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 be art.
 Sehdie or Kerrem would know.

 I slip through the gate and into the mausoleum.
-The walls are plain white stone---white for purity, white for death.
+The walls are plain white stone—white for purity, white for death.
 The floor is tiled in black and white, and the ceiling is too high for my lantern's light to reach.
 When I glance back, I see that something with clawed feet gouged furrows into the stone around the gate yesterday or a thousand years ago.
 They're deep gouges, and